Cover for your furry friends

 Cost of a pet

-Did you know the average dog costs more than $1000 per year?
-The
+Did you know the average dog costs more than $1,000 per year?

-pet infographic explores the average cost of pet ownership and
+a pet infographic explores the average cost of pet ownership

 Pet insurance policies have a number of exclusions.
 These are

 the things you are not covered for.
-The exclusions usually
+Some typical exclusions

 - Illness or injury from pre-existing conditions (including